Air pollution in the United Kingdom: London

 The ULEZ was expected to cause a 20% reduction in road traffic emissions and resulted in a drop of the worst polluting vehicles entering the zone each day from 35,578 in March to 26,195 in April after the charge was introduced.
 A poll in April 2019 by YouGov found that 72% of Londoners supported using emissions charging to tackle both air pollution and congestion.

 The zone was extended to the North and South Circular from 2021 so that it covers an area containing 3.8 million people.
 A month into the expansion, TfL said that the proportion of compliant vehicles had risen from 87% to 92%, and the number of the most polluting vehicles had fallen by over a third (from 127,000 to 80,000 on weekdays).
-The zone will be further extended to the whole of Greater London from 2023.
+The zone was further extended to the whole of Greater London in August 2023.

+On the other hand, COMEAP has reported on the relative risks of breathing air pollution in different situations.
+In January 2019, for example, it reported that pollution from particulates is up to 30 times higher on the London Underground than on streets in the roads above, with the Northern Line having the worst air quality.